Rolands-Laucis/Pauca/specification.md

 ## New line

-Sometimes you may want to detect a pattern only, if it is preceded by a new line character, i.e. a line of code on its own line from the start of the line.
+Sometimes you may want to match a pattern in source only, if it is preceded by a new line character, i.e. a line of source code on its own line from the start of the line.
 You do this by prefixing a pattern with the [n] tag.

 ``[n] ["let"] ...``